isondetech/software-engineering-assignment/README.md

 ## Adding An Event

-- Navigate to the Dashboard > Add > Input Date > Input Title > Click Add
+- Navigate to the Dashboard > Click Add > Input Date > Input Title > Click Add
 - Click cancel to go back to the Dashboard

 ## Updating An Event